isomerpages/caas-aviationcareers/_about/Key Event Highlights.md

 </div>
 <div style="width: 80%">
 <p>
-	<span style="font-weight: bold">Pre-register or walk-in for a live interview on-site,</span> at the recruitment fair organized by the Employment and Employability Institute (e2i).
+	<span style="font-weight: bold">Pre-register or walk-in for a live interview on-site,</span> at the recruitment fair organized with the NTUC Employment and Employability Institute (e2i).
 </p>
 </div>
 </div>